 Improper or inadequate maintenance of these systems (e.g., failure to replace reverse-osmosis membrane cartridges or pretreatment packs regularly) can cause them to fail.
 Similarly, a loss of pressure in the water distribution system caused by a pump failure, a leak within the distribution system, or a sudden spike in demand for purified water in ISELF can result in a failure of the water distribution system to provide purified water to the vivarium.

 viii.
-Card-swipe system or card reader failure
+Card reader system failure